Caló des Mort

 Caló des Mort, Rock and sand cove in Formentera, Spain.

-Local fishermen have used this protected inlet since the 1800s, storing their boats in wooden structures called escars along the shoreline.
+Local fishermen have used this sheltered inlet since the 1800s, storing their boats in wooden structures called escars along the shore.
+The site served them as a safe harbor for their daily work at sea.

-Visitors need to walk 800 meters from the parking area near Maryland Hotel, bringing water and food as no services exist on site.
+The path to the cove goes about 800 meters downhill from a parking area near Maryland Hotel, so bringing water and food is wise.
+There are no shops or facilities on site itself.

 Location: Formentera